rsbbrs/RenEngine/README.txt

 		   can be moved in real time.
 WASD change the sprite's position.
 		   Up and down arrow keys scale the sprite.
 Left and right arrow keys rotate the sprite.

+Checkpoint 7
+	- Implemented the script manager.
+	- Engine now capable of loading and running Lua scripts via the ECS.
+	- Exposed functionality to the script manager, including graphics, input, sound and ECS functionality.

+	Notes: My script manager is loaded as the last manager, so that the other managers can expose their functionality to it.
+I also exported all my component structs and the input_code struct.
+The update function is called within the engine's main game loop.
+It uses the ECS's ForAll function to iterate over all entities with scripts attached to them.
+The only problem the function has is that it's supposed to reload the script again so it can run any changes on the fly, but it's not working.
+I have to recompile the engine so that the scripts can be re-imported, and only then wll script changes be run.